 Unlike most review sites, our reviewers personally try every shampoo they review.
 It may take us longer to get a review out there but try and find another site that provides such comprehensive information.

-How often should I wash with a dandruff shampoo?
+How often should I wash my hair with dandruff shampoo?

 To use a dandruff shampoo, or any shampoo for that matter, shampoo, you should always follow the instructions on the label.